GeneralBunny/InternScitics/README.md

 3. It shows the number of times each member appears in the combined data, ordered in MEMBER.SINCE.DATE.

 At the end of the file, a strategy is designed to define if the member renews the membership or not.
 For the member who has EXPIRATION.DATE 4 months after the DATE.PULLED2, and renewed the membership within 10 months after DATE.PULLED2, label the member at DATE.PULLED2 with Renew == 1.
 If the member did not renew it within 10 months after DATE.PULLED2, then label Renew == 0.

+AMA_Boston_ID_03_03.Rmd is to match the MEMBER.ID in the membership dataset to event dataset.
+Since the both the membership and event dataset contain proprietary information, they are not uploaded here.
+It uses the merge() function (similar to JOIN in SQL) with options of all.x = TRUE/FALSE, all.y = TRUE/FALSE (similar to LEFT JOIN, RIGHT JOIN in SQL).
+I tried to merge the two file using different combinations of the variable (by.x = "Email", by = by.x = c("First.Name","Last.Name", "Company"), by.x = c("First.Name","Last.Name", "Home.Address.1"), etc.).
+There are conflicts from different results, and I use the result from "Email" as the correct one.

+WaterFall.txt is the QC file for MEMBER.ID matching.
+It lists the results from each matching methods, and the final result as well.